 For ease of reference, each of the studies below is prefaced with the relevant 'slice' from Michael Eaton's Preaching Through the Bible - Mark.

-Additionally, a leader's manual has been created to support facilitators of study groups.
+Additionally, a Leaders' Handbook has been created to support facilitators of study groups.
 This can be found below.
 This manual provides guidance on responding to the open-ended questions and offers practical advice on leading groups effectively.

 Sovereign World Trust